 While the good old DIY approach might save time, taking an old template and applying it to all new employees can be risky.

-Sure, most individual employment contracts are broadly the same for all employees, but failing to tailor your contracts to each employee means you may miss important things (such as all the mandatory clauses) and put you in jeopardy of not complying with employment regulations.
+Sure, most individual employment contracts are broadly the same for all employees, but failing to tailor your contracts to each role means you may miss important things (such as all the mandatory clauses) and put you in jeopardy of not complying with employment regulations.

 You don’t want to end up in an employment dispute and find the contract is missing important elements and is not binding.
 An administrative error because you recycled an old template is no defence.